TheFlemoid/ESP-IDF-HD44780/README.md

  - Clearing the display.
  - Creating and displaying up to eight arbitrarily defined, custom 5x8 pixel characters.

+&nbsp;

+To use in a project, simply drop the HD44780 directory from this repo into either your core esp-idf components directory, or (more typically) drop it into the "components" directory of your individual project.

+&nbsp;

 Written in pure C, for easy portability going forward.

 Licensed under the permissive MIT License, these drivers can be copied, used, modified, and distributed openly.